Should You Invest in 2x4 – or 2x6 – Wall Studs for Your Dream Home?

 While you might not always recoup your money on this kind of upgrade, the same is true for other “must have” upgrades for homeowners building new construction homes.
 Studies have shown that items like pools, upgraded appliances, and state-of-the-art water heaters don’t always mean a return on your investment.

-Just like your new construction home floor plan, deciding between 2x4 vs 2x6 exterior walls comes down to what works best for you and your family.
+Just like your new construction home floor plan, it comes down to what works best for you and your family.
 If you are planning to live in your new home for a considerable amount of time, you should never base your new construction decisions solely on resale value.
 Invest in the areas of your home that are important to you, and the money spent will always be worth it.

-Footnote: top left photograph in lead image courtesy Carter Lumber; bottom left illustration in lead image is of a 3bedroom, 2-bath Craftsman style home plan designed with 2x6 exterior walls (House Plan #141-1081).
+Footnote: top left photograph in lead image courtesy Carter Lumber; bottom left illustration in lead image is of a 3bedroom, 2-bath Craftsman style home designed with 2x6 exterior walls (Plan #141-1081).